All Products

 5. In the IPsec Connection Configuration dialog box, copy and save the configurations to an on-premises machine.
 The configurations are required when you configure the gateway device of the data center.

-6. Configure the customer gateway device.
+6. Configure the on-premises gateway device.

 1. Log on to the CLI of the Cisco firewall and enter the configuration mode.